 The Dementia Diagnosis Rate (DDR) is a nationally recognised key metric.
 Across the whole of England the DDR has been significantly negatively affected by the pandemic, as a result of the closure of services during the early lockdown and the disproportionate number of deaths in the older population.
 We will continue to provide support to our local systems to understand their position and the options available to recover a DDR above the national ambition.
 We have been able to showcase the dementia friendly credentials of a variety of partners through producing our 2020 Cumbria Dementia Pathway, which was co-produced and is utilized across the county.

 We have supported various other initiatives, including the Age UK “Your mind matters” campaign through promoting regionally via email, social media and word of mouth.
 We will continue to challenge the system to recognise the need in the older population for better support for common mental health conditions, while making sure that older people also benefit proportionally from programmes with specific funding such as the Community Mental Health Transformation.
 We will also continue to advocate for the inclusion of OPMH & Dementia in incentive schemes where the opportunity exists.

-The Network leads on the communications and engagement strategy for suicide prevention, and supports priority workstreams including real time data surveillance, system competency, and suicide safer communities.
+The Network supports the priorities of this workstream including real time data surveillance, system competency, and suicide safer communities.
 Further information on the regional programme of work can be found on North East and North Cumbria Suicide Prevention Network website www.stopsuicidenenc.org

 Crisis and Liaison Mental Health